1902 Enemies Within the Gate

 The NL attempted to stop player defections in other cities with similar lawsuits, but unlike Pennsylvania, state courts elsewhere ruled in favor of the AL, allowing players to stay.
 So while the NL was able to stir the mix and win a battle here and there, it was still badly losing the war.

-Despite losing three of his biggest stars, manager Connie Mack still had enough talent leftover to make a run at the AL pennant.
+Despite losing three of his biggest stars, A's manager Connie Mack still had enough talent leftover to make a run at the AL pennant.
 Veterans Lave Cross and Socks Seybold provided a solid punch for the offense, set up by leadoff man Topsy Hartsel (who defected from the Chicago Cubs).
 But after trailing defending AL champion Chicago early on, Mack needed more strength to fuel his chances of winning the pennant.

 He picked up Danny MurphyMurphy had a memorable AL debut on July 8 when he showed up two innings late and still collected six hits—one a grand slam—in a 22-9 win at Boston., who had proven little with the Giants the previous two years, but flourished for Mack with good fielding at second base and a fine .313 batting average.